-Practitioner's Rationale for Technique Selection

-Name:

-Unit:

-Technique Chosen:

-What is the fit with your basic Couple Training?

-How is this technique is better suited than others to your clinical practice with couples where one partner is depressed?
+Comments: Practitioner's Rationale for Technique Selection Tradition of tationals for rooming as selection Name: Unit: Technique Chosen: What is the fit with your basic Couple Training?
+TVITAL TO THE WILLT YOU DUOTE COUPLE THAINING.
+How is this technique is better quited then others to your clinical practice with sour How is this technique is better suited than others to your clinical practice with coup JIES where one partner is depressed?
 What are the circumstances when you might decide that this technique is not suitable?

+idi Killig i iicia

+How confiden ot do vou fool ob out using this tochnique o2 Diagon indicator

-How confident do you feel abo out using this technique e?
-Please indicate:
+now confiden it do you feel ab out using this technique e?
+Please Indicate:

 1 2 3 4 5

 Not at all Moderately Very